Cycletouring the

 if personal safety is a concern don't go home.
 Some

-neighbourhoods will not be as nice as others, but we
+neighborhoods will not be as nice as others, but we

 don't have no-go zones as in the USA or